Types of privilege escalation

 Not all privilege escalation attacks directly target user accounts – administrator privileges can also be obtained by exploiting application and operating system bugs and configuration flaws.
 With careful systems management, you can minimize your attack surface:

 - Close unnecessary ports and remove unused user accounts: Default system configurations often include unnecessary services running on open ports, and each one is a potential vulnerability.
-You should also remove or rename default and unused user accounts to avoid giving attackers (or rouge former staff) an easy start.
+You should also remove or rename default and unused user accounts to avoid giving attackers (or rouge former employees) an easy start.

-- Remove or tightly restrict all file transfer functionality: Attackers usually need a way to download their exploit scripts and other malicious code, so take a close look at all system tools and utilities that enable file transfers, such as FTP, TFPT, wget, curl and others.
+- Remove or tightly restrict all file transfer functionality: Attackers usually need a way to download their exploit scripts, web shells, and other malicious code, so take a close look at all system tools and utilities that enable file transfers, such as FTP, TFPT, wget, curl and others.
 Remove the tools you don’t need, and lock down the ones that remain, restricting their use to specific directories, users, and applications.

 - Change default credentials on all devices, including routers and printers: Changing the default logon credentials is a crucial step that is often overlooked, especially for less obvious systems, such as printers, routers, and IoT devices.
 No matter how well you secure your operating systems and applications, just one router with a web interface and a default password of admin is enough to provide attackers with a foothold.

 Websites and web applications expose a global attack surface and are often the first port of call for attackers.
 Use a high-quality vulnerability scanner to check your sites, applications, web services, and web APIs for vulnerabilities.
 Modern DAST solutions such as Netsparker by Invicti are accurate and versatile and are under constant development to stay one step ahead of the attackers.
 Even if your application was secure last month or even last week, new vulnerability reports and exploits are published every day – and your systems and information might well be in danger even as you read these words.